History of the Israel Defense Forces: 1956–1966

-The 1967 Six-Day War
+Six-Day War

 By 1966, Israeli-Arab relations had deteriorated to the point of actual battles taking place between Israeli and Arab forces.
 In 1967, Egypt expelled UN peacekeepers, stationed in the Sinai Peninsula since 1957, and announced a partial blockade of Israel's access to the Red Sea.
 In May 1967 a number of Arab states began to mobilize their forces.
 Israel saw these actions as a casus belli.

 On the morning of 5 June 1967, the Israeli Air Force (IAF) launched a massive airstrike that destroyed the majority of the Egyptian air force on the ground.
 By noon, the Egyptian, Jordanian and Syrian air forces, with about 450 aircraft, were annihilated.
 This strike was code-named Operation Focus, Mivtza Moked.

 The Egyptians persuaded Syria and Jordan to join the war by lying to them and reporting on "amazing victories" at Sinai.
 The two Arab countries reluctantly joined the war, Jordan by shelling the Israeli part of Jerusalem and Syria by entering Israel from the Golan Heights.

 Meanwhile, the IDF ground forces quickly overran the Egyptian army in Sinai and were about to reach Alexandria.
 About 15,000 Egyptian soldiers were killed, 4482 fell into captivity and 80% of the Egyptian tanks were destroyed.
 338 Israeli were killed in Sinai and of Israel's losses there were about 63 tanks.

 All of the Sinai peninsula was captured.
 The IDF later captured the Golan Heights from the Syrians and the West Bank from Jordan.

 On 7 June Israeli troops (the Harel unit; Yerushalmi unit; and elite paratroopers accompanied by tanks) captured the Old City of Jerusalem The conquest of the Western Wall and Temple Mount was considered as the highlights of the war and a dramatic and emotional peak by the Israeli people.
 The reunification of east and west Jerusalem as one city under Jewish control were celebrated widely in Israel.

 The Six-Day War had great consequences for the state of Israel and the IDF.
 In six days Israel had defeated three Arab armies – Egypt, Jordan and Syria.
 Yitzhak Rabin, Moshe Dayan, Israel Tal, Moshe Peled and Mordechai Gur were admired by the public as "war heroes" while the IAF pilots won unprecedented prestige and were considered to be "the best pilots in the world" (even today, the IAF is considered to be one of the most competent air forces in the world).